kElnaDev/mschomepage-v3/README.md

 order.
 I couldn't be bothered to refactor it.
 - search.scss is a mess because I didn't initially account for adding logos to the search function.
+- There are two classes for indicating the current page in the nav bar, based off of two common ideas.
+A survey showed `.current-page` was more popular as it was 'cooler' and 'clearer'. `.disabled` is still there should the future lead developer for this website find it more appealing.